UK Suppliers of Autoelectrical Parts to

 Road Haulage Fleets

 Vehicle Alarms, Immobilisers, Security Door Locks for Vans, DVR 12v / 24v CCTV Camera Systems , Battery Isolator Switches

 A vehicle is often one of the most valued assets owned.

 The vehicle may also be carrying items of value which could be a target for theft.

 Improving vehicle security involves raising the level of difficulty to deter the potential criminal.

-Dead locks are a first line of defence against unauthorised entry.
+Dead locks provide a first line of defence against unauthorised vehicle entry.

 Staff training should be provided to ensure vehicles arer parked up in well lit areas with additional security such as CCTV or security guard

-Canbus alrm systems are easier to fit than the older hard wired types of alarm because there is less cables to install but only really applicable to vehicle models manufactured after 2013
+than the traditional hard wired types of alarm because there is less cables to install.

 Many manufacturers now incorporate key coded security systems and a factory fitted alarm as standard.